 We currently have 73 horses, ranging from ponies to drafts, of all ages and all levels.

 Yes, we can arrange a pick up as long as it is within a certain window.
-There is a cost of $150 for this.
-Campers can only be picked up between 4pm and 7pm the Saturday before their check-in or 8am and 12pm on the Sunday they are due to arrive at camp, and can only be dropped off on the day of their horseshow between 3pm and 6pm.
+There is a cost of $200 per camper for this.
+Campers can only be picked up between 4pm and 7pm the Saturday before their check-in or 8am and 12pm on the Sunday they are due to arrive at camp, and can only be dropped off on the day of their horseshow between 4pm and 7pm.
 Any drop offs or pick-ups out with these windows will be an extra $100.
 Please contact our office to arrange this.

 Horse show starts at 10:00 am and usually ends around 12:00 pm.
 Check out is open outside the treat store starting at 10 am.

 Treat store is open during free time and also after night activity, each time your camper comes through they can get one drink and one snack.
 Clothing and other larger items may only be bought if parents/guardians indicate campers can purchase these items or at horse show.
 The bill needs to be paid in either cash or check.
 There is no need for your camper to bring any cash to camp.
 You can also shop the BR General Store online by clicking here.

 You can get a BR ring only by filling out a ring list (find the form here) or at the end of your first summer as a counselor.
 Ring lists must be submitted before your camper arrives for their session.